 Both companies will require that you return the item with the receipt and unused original packaging.
 Both will also allow you to return a product bought online at your local store rather than having you ship the product back, although that is still an option if you wish.

 The big difference between the two is in regard to their refund period.
 Autozone allows for a short but workable 90-day return period.
-However, it appears that O’Reilly does not set a time limit as long as you have the receipt and unused product.
+However, it appears that O’Reilly does not set a time limit as long as you have the receipt and the unused product.
 So, if you are the type that can take months to return a product, O’Reilly might be the safer choice.

 Warranty